Interested in Educational research & considering a PhD?

 The AWARDSS program is not restricted to specific majors - only to those interested in educational research (across the lifespan).
 Here are some examples of degrees that AWARDSS fellows may have obtained or plan to pursue:

 Administration of Justice

 Fellows will receive specialized training in education research (with a focus on examining individual and societal contributions to student success), conduct research with faculty mentors, develop their writing skills, and receive specific assistance in applying to doctoral programs, all via our specialized funded program.

-Note: The application website (UROC) uses a generic form for all programs, and some of the information contradicts our requirements (i.e. UROC states that you must be a continuing UA junior or senior with a certain graduation date planning to apply to grad school in Fall 2019, but the AWARDSS program has broader acceptance standards as described above*).
+Note: The application website (UROC) uses a universal form for all programs, and some of the information contradicts our requirements (i.e. UROC states that you must be a continuing UA junior or senior with a certain graduation date, but the AWARDSS program has broader acceptance standards as described above*).
 The information you find here at the AWARDSS site is accurate regarding requirements.